Stabilization and helicity control of hybrid magnetic skyrmion: Micromagnetic analysis of hybrid skyrmion

 Initially, we set the interfacial DMI constant $D_i = 0.6$ mJ/m$^2$ and place a N\'eel skyrmion at the center of the simulation region.
 We stabilize the system through the {\sc{Mumax3}} run function \cite{Mulkers2017}.
 This is to allow the system to reach minimum total energy.
 We then gradually reduce $D_i$ with a step of 0.025 mJ/m$^2$ until $D_i = -0.6$ mJ/m$^2$.
 At each stage, we let the skyrmion stabilize using the minimize function, which utilizes the steepest gradient method \cite{Exl2014}.
 Next, we run the same simulation, but with reversed values of $D_i = -0.6$ to $0.6$ mJ/m$^2$.
-For each step, we track the skyrmion diameter $d$, the helicity $\varphi$ (angle between the magnetic moment when $\theta=\pi/2$ and the radial direction), the exchange energy $E_\mathrm{ex}$ and the total energy $E_\mathrm{total}$.
+For each step, we track the skyrmion diameter $d$, the helicity $\varphi$ (angle between the magnetic moment when $\theta=\pi/2$ and the radial direction), the exchange energy $E_\mathrm{ex}$, and the total energy $E_\mathrm{total}$.

 Fig.~\ref{FigDint} shows this simulation result.
-The first stabilization results in an expected N\'eel skyrmion with a diameter of 200 nm.
-This first relaxed N\'eel state is independent of the choice of initial skyrmion magnetization.
-Choosing Bloch skyrmion as the starting point will produce the same result.
+The first stabilization results in a N\'eel skyrmion with a diameter of 200 nm.
+Our micromagnetic simulation with given {magnetic parameters and DM constant} will give the same result regardless of whether we choose N\'eel or Bloch skyrmion {provided by {\sc{Mumax3}}} as initial magnetization since we first stabilize the system using {\sc{Mumax3}} run function.
+If we choose the Bloch skyrmion as the initial magnetization for this case ($D_b=0$ and initial $D_i = 0.6$ mJ/m$^2$), it will eventually change into N\'eel skyrmion by the stabilization.
 The skyrmion remains in the N\'eel state until $D_i \approx 0.4$ mJ/m$^2$, then turns into a hybrid state.
 A small pure Bloch state ($\varphi=\pi/2$) with a diameter of 15 nm appears at a very narrow $D_i$ value around zero.
-When the value of $D_i$ is reached zero, the diameter decreases and then increases again symmetrically, but with reverse chirality.
+When the value of $D_i$ is reached zero, the skyrmion diameter decreases and then increases again symmetrically, but with reverse chirality.
 In Fig.~\ref{FigDint}(a), the helicity changes gradually from 0 to $\pi$ with an antisymmetric trend and fits well with the function $\arccos$ as in Eq.~\ref{Eq.solusi2}.
 From the fitting, we can obtain the value of $D_0$ in Eq.~\ref{Eq.solusi2} to be 0.511 mJ/m$^2$.